PicPay/trabalhe-conosco-backend-dev/README.md

   - Use the container memory hints for Java 8: -XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap.
 With Java 11 this is automatic by default.
   - Use the spring-context-indexer (link to docs).
 It’s not going to add much for small apps, but every little helps.
   - Fix the location of the Spring Boot config file(s) with spring.config.location (command line argument or System property etc.).

 - Smaller Images(-50%)

-Switch off JMX.
+-Switch off JMX.